TriplyDB/Documentation/docs/triplydb-js/index.md

    node main.js
    ```

-   This should print the name of the TriplyDB catalog at <https://triplydb.com>.
+   This should print the name of the TriplyDB instance at <https://triplydb.com>.

 You can extend this script with TriplyDB.js functions that read public (meta)data.
-There is a lot of public (meta)data out there in TriplyDB catalogs on Internet.
-The TriplyDB catalog at <https://triplydb.com> alone already contains hundreds of open datasets.
+There is a lot of public (meta)data out there in TriplyDB instances on the Internet.
+The TriplyDB instance at <https://triplydb.com> alone already contains hundreds of open datasets.

+It is also possible to read non-public data to which you have access.
+This is done by using an API Token.
+The next section explains how such tokens are created and configured.

-## Setting up a read/write project
+### Setting up a read/write project

 In the [previous section](#setting-up-a-read-only-project) we set up a read-only project that uses TriplyDB.js and accesses public data at <https://triplydb.com>.

-In this section we extend the project to configure read/write permissions that are tied to your user account in a TriplyDB catalog.
+In this section we extend the project to configure read/write permissions that are tied to your user account in a TriplyDB instance.
+This allows you to read non-public data to which you have access, and it allows you to write data in datasets and organizations to which you have access.

-1. Go to the TriplyDB catalog that you have an account for that you want your project to interact with.
+1. Go to the TriplyDB instance that you have an account for that you want your project to interact with.
 You may have a free account at <https://triplydb.com>.
-You may also have accounts for other TriplyDB catalogs on the Internet or within your organization.
+You may also have accounts for other TriplyDB instances on the Internet or within your organization.

-2. Log into the TriplyDB catalog that you want your application to interact with.
+2. Log into the TriplyDB instance that you want your application to interact with.
 For example <https://triplydb.com>.

 3. Go to your user settings page.
 This page is reached by clicking on the user menu in the top-right corner and choosing “User settings”.